Keep reading to discover the role selenium plays in maintaining thyroid function.

 This micronutrient can help mitigate thyroid disease symptoms.
 The mineral may also promote healthy hormone production of the glands.

-A working thyroid gland depends on adequate intake of the mineral.
+A working thyroid gland depends on an adequate intake of the mineral.

 The nutrient, along with iodine, is critical in the production of thyroid hormones.
 These hormones then regulate many systems throughout the body.